mastercactapus/watchdns/README.md

 - HTTP health checks
 - Configuration via fleet services (in systemd unit files)
 - DNS lookup for `services` and `machines` (by fleet ID and short ID -- used in SRV records)
+- Round robin, random, or default record sorting (DNS responses)

 Planned:

-- Round robin, random, or default
 - Fallback/backup support (only respond with fallbacks/backups if primaries are down)
 - Distributed health-checking